Read time 8 minutes

 To view the list of uploaded PST files in the Azure blob, you can utilize the open-source Microsoft Azure Storage Explorer tool.

 After uploading the PST file to Azure storage, you must create a CSV file to designate the user mailboxes for PST file imports.
 This CSV file will be submitted when creating a PST import job.
 Follow these steps to create a PST import mapping file:

 Note: A CSV file must include the following parameters:

-After creating a mapping file, you need to create a PST Import job in Office 365.
-Follow the same steps, as mentioned in Step 1 to create a PST Import job.
-And when the Import Data page appears on the screen, perform the steps as mentioned in the below pictures and click Next.
+Once you’ve created the mapping file, proceed to create a PST Import job in Office 365.
+Follow the same steps outlined in Step 1 for creating a PST Import job.
+When the ‘Import Data’ page appears, follow the steps illustrated in the images below and click ‘Next’.

 All your PST files will be imported to Office 365 mailboxes; you check the files by opening Office 365 account.